Garrya elliptica: Distribution and habitat

 It is not grazed to a great degree by deer or rabbits, and is hardy to cold temperatures of about 15 F. It is moderately drought tolerant, but is more luxuriant with rainfall of about 25 in per annum.
 The species is usually found at elevations above 200 m, within the mountains of the Pacific Coast range, such as Montara Mountain, San Bruno Mountain and Napa County.

+Cultivation

-CultivationGarrya elliptica is appealing as an ornamental plant with a neat growing habit, and is widely used for landscape purposes.
+Garrya elliptica is appealing as an ornamental plant with a neat growing habit, and is widely used for landscape purposes.
 It is a low-maintenance plant that thrives in a range of locations, but is typically seen growing against a wall, or as a windbreak in coastal areas.
-The cultivar 'James Roof' has gained the Royal Horticultural Society’s Award of Garden Merit.
+The cultivar 'James Roof' has gained the Royal Horticultural Society's Award of Garden Merit.

+Etymology

-EtymologyGarrya is named for Nicholas Garry, who was secretary of the Hudson's Bay Company [circa 1820-35].
+Garrya is named for Nicholas Garry, who was secretary of the Hudson's Bay Company [circa 1820-35].
 Elliptica is derived from Greek and means 'about twice as long as broad', 'oblong with rounded ends', or 'elliptic'; this is in reference to the shape of the leaves.